The website of the Australian Scrabble Players Association (Victoria) Inc.

 TransTasman Challenge and extra tournaments ~ Fri/Sat/Sun August 5/6/7 ~ in Adelaide

-Winter Pick Me Up ~ Sunday August 21 ~ at Box Hill
+Winter Pick Me Up ~ Sunday August 21 ~ 7 games, at Box Hill

 For full details of all tournaments click here

 The Matchplay Rounds, 2016The quarter finals are the best of five games, semi finals the best of seven, and the grand final is the best of nine - hopefully this will take place in October, at a central venue to be advised by organiser Nick Ivanovski.
 More news will follow.....